michellesh/quartz/content/write-your-own-led-code/setup-environment.md

 ---

-In order to upload your own LED code to the Rainbow Clock, you'll need to install some software.
-This page will walk you through installing and setting up the software needed.
+In order to upload your own LED code to the Rainbow Clock, you'll need to install the Arduino IDE.
+This page will walk you through setting up the Arduino IDE to be ready to upload code to the rainbow clock.

 ## 1. Download and install the Arduino IDE